 The state legislatures are given the entire right in the Constitution, under the 12th Amendment, to choose the Electors themselves.
 They heed the popular vote out of choice, not because it is mandated or even suggested in the Constitution.
 Neither does the Constitution specify that Electors must pledge their vote to any candidate.
 Nothing in the Constitution or federal law binds an Elector’s vote to anyone.
 Therefore, the people’s vote for president is not binding on the Electors, it is a suggestion.

-All laws pledging Electors to vote for their party’s chosen presidential candidate originate at the state level, not the national level.
-The Supreme Court upheld the legality of these state laws in its 1952 ruling Ray v.
+The only laws that require Electors to vote for their party’s chosen presidential candidate exist at the state level, not the national level.
+The Supreme Court did uphold the legality of these state laws in its 1952 ruling Ray v.
 Blair.

 Electors not Voting as Pledged